boochin64/Texas-Holdem/README.md

   Say "fold".
 To go all-in:
   Say "all in"
-After complteing a round, either say "exit" to exit the sim, or "play" to start another round.
+After completing a round, either say "exit" to exit the sim, or "play" to start another round.